-When preparing to convert a legacy database and use those files in R:BASE X.5, it is important that you follow the proper steps to convert that database.
+When preparing to convert a database and use those files in R:BASE 11, it is important that you follow the proper steps to convert that database.
 Please review the following steps and recommendations to ensure you convert your legacy database(s) successfully.